andreasvc/literariness/README.md

 Code for the paper "A data-oriented model of literary language"
 ===============================================================

+This is the code as used in the EACL 2017 paper to predict whether a text would be rated as literary or not; however, the code is general enough to predict any continuous or discrete variable from various predefined textual features, including syntactic tree fragments.

-Takes a corpus of parsed texts and extracts features for a regression or classification task on them, as well as running a cross-validated evaluation of models trained on those featurese.
+Expects a corpus of parsed texts and extracts features for a regression or classification task on them, as well as running a cross-validated evaluation of models trained on those features.

 Requirements
 ------------

+Python 3.3+

     $ pip3 install --user pandas scikit-learn nltk readability disco-dop